BasicWolf/zblog/src/content/pages/about/about.rst

 -----------

-I like being in touch with people, so please for any questions, comments, suggestions, code patches or personal, send an email to comments (at) znasibov.info.
+I like being in touch with people, so please for any questions, comments, suggestions, code patches or personal, send an email to comments (at) zaurnasibov.com.